 Community Development Financial Institution (CDFI) is a financial institution that provides credit and financial services to underserved markets and populations.
 As used in this report, a CDFI is an institution that is certified as by the Community Development Financial Institutions Fund (CDFI Fund) at the U.S. Department of the Treasury, other than a federally insured depository institution or a holding company for such a depository institution.
-A CDFI may be a community development credit union without federal share insurance, a community development loan fund, a community development venture capital fund, a microenterprise development loan fund, or a community development corporation.
+A CDFI may be a community development credit union without federal share insurance, a community development loan fund, a community development component component component of the community development of the community development component of the community development com